-Graduation Rate Total Completion Rate Graduate Placement Rate Industry Credential Passage Rate N/A N/A N/A N/A
+Graduation Rate Total Completion Rate Graduate Placement Rate Industry Credential Passage Rate 80% 80% 100% 88%

+Based on the previous school year's data.
 The placement rate is based on those completers who are employed in a field related to their job training program.
 Actual number of students who are employed after graduation may be higher.

-Cost of Attendance for Manicurists 2020-2021
+Cost of Attendance for Manicurists 2022-2023